mgarod/Tutoring_Material/README.md

-# Things I wish I knew about programming before I started programming
+# N Things I Wish I Knew About Programming Before I Started Programming

 ### 1. Style Matters
 The minute that you can write code is the second you should be worried about style.